 We first describe the notation used in this paper.
 A curve is denoted by C(p,t), where p is the curve parameter and t is the artificial time parameter.
 Thus t parameterises a family of curves while p parameterises a single member of this family.
 The initial curve is C(p,0) and the family of curves is obtained by evolving C(p,0) as per some curve evolution equation.
-The local tangent and inward normal are denoted by t and t respectively.
-The curvature is denoted by t and the arc length parameter by t.
-The quantity t is interpreted as the speed of a particle on the curve.
+The local tangent and inward normal are denoted by t and n respectively.
+The curvature is denoted by κ and the arc length parameter by s.
+The quantity $g = |C_p|$, is interpreted as the speed of a particle on the curve.
 This quantity is a measure of the parameterisation of the contour.

-The force at each point on the curve can be resolved into two components: one along the local tangent and one along the normal denoted by $\alpha$ and $\beta$ , respectively.
+The force at each point on the curve can be resolved into two components: along the local tangent and normal denoted by α and β , respectively.
 This is written as: